What Are The Jewels in a Watch For?

 "What are the jewels in a watch for?"

 Mechanical watches use spring-wound movements and therefore don't require a battery.
 So what are watch jewels and exactly what do jewels do in a watch?
 Like any mechanical device, there are gears that need to move or rotate.
-Watches are no different and also use bearings and these bearings that are found in the higher end mechanical watches are made out of jewels.
-Jewels in watches are smooth and don't allow much friction and are therefore watch jewels are used in order to make the movement of these gears easier.
+Watches are no different and also use bearings and these bearings that are found in the higher-end automatic and hand-wound watches are made out of jewels.
+These precious stones are smooth and don't allow much friction and are therefore used in order to make the movement of these metal and precious metal gears easier.

-So yes, there are actual jewels in the movement of your watch and usually quite a few of them!
+So yes, there are actually precious gems in the movement of your watch and usually quite a few of them!

-Back in the day, watchmakers used natural genuine rubies to create these bearings and more recently, they adopted the use of lab-created rubies (also known as synthetic rubies).
-The purpose of these jewels is to act as bearings to various components in the watch specifically the parts that would normally wear down easily such as the escape lever and the impulse jewel.
+Back in the day, watchmakers used natural genuine rubies to create these bearings, and more recently, they adopted the use of lab-created rubies (also known as synthetic rubies) or sapphires.
+The purpose of these jewels is to act as bearings to various components in the watch specifically the parts that make contact and would normally wear down easily such as the escape lever and the impulse jewel.

 Watchmakers use a few types of jewels:

-- A roller jewel is a type of jewel that is used a connection point between the escape wheel and the pallets and sits inside the pallet fork.
+A roller jewel is a type of jewel that is used as a connection point between the escape wheel and the pallets, and it sits inside the pallet fork.

-Most mechanical watches have around 17 jewels that are used in several areas:
+Most jeweled watches have around 17 jewels that are used in several areas:

 - Balance Wheel

-- One impulse jewel can be found in the Balance wheel assembly where the escapement level hits it.
+- One impulse jewel can be found in the assembly where the escapement level hits it.

 - Staff Pivot